Prof. Dov Solomon

 Institutional Activism, in Markets, Law and Politics: On Corporate Social Responsibility 113 (Ofer Sitbon & Ronit Donyets-Kedar eds., 2017) (Hebrew)

-Intellectual Property Securitization, 33 Cardozo Arts & Entertainment Law Journal 125 (2015) (with Miriam Bitton)
+Intellectual Property Securitization, 33 Cardozo Arts and Entertainment Law Journal 125 (2015) (with Miriam Bitton)

 Non-Recourse Mortgage, 14(4) Real Estate 85 (2015) (Hebrew)